 In gummies, the most useful tools are often micro-level handling strategies that improve dispersion and sensory consistency without compromising texture.
 Depending on the extract and the gummy base, this can involve choosing forms and processing approaches that reduce clumping, improve suspension, and avoid bitterness spikes.

-The manufacturing target is simple to describe and difficult to achieve: no grit, no speckling, no settling, no surprises.
+The manufacturing target: no grit, no speckling, no settling, no surprises.

 cGMP Reality: Gummies Punish Weak Process Control